serdonke/buygo/slides/slides.md

   - Each client subscribes to a geofenced bounding box
   - Real-time updates are pushed to clients via Tile38 geofence events

-- ❌ Enable vendors to insert deals with TTL
+- ✅ Enable vendors to insert deals with TTL
-  - Not implemented yet — intended as a form + pin drop on vendor-only map view
 ---

 ## Extras